ilkkamtk/WSK/Week4/06-auth.md

          - Use e.g. conditional statements in the models to decide which SQL query to use based on the user level.
          - With users, it is easier to block unauthorized access in the controller.
 If `res.locals.user.user_id` is the same as `req.params.id`  or if `res.locals.user.role` is 'admin' then continue, else return 403.
 Note that `res.locals.user` is number and `req.params.id` is string
 16. Test the authorization rules with Postman or VS Code REST Client.
+17. Test the app with the front end from [this ZIP](../zip/cat-ui.zip).
+   - Unzip and use VSCode Live Server to open the `index.html` folder.
+   - You'll notice that nothing works.
+Look at the console and network tabs in the browser developer tools to see what's going on.
+You'll see some CORS errors (scroll down this page for more info on CORS).
+   - Fix the CORS errors by adding `cors` middleware to your Express app: `npm i cors`.
+Then add `app.use(cors())` to your `app.js` file.
 17. Commit your changes to version control.
 18. Merge the `Assignment6` branch to the `main` branch and push the changes to the remote repository.